 - Imported and local foods of the highest quality, combined with a western trained cook staff.
 Alpenglow has the best food on the mountain, ensuring your strength and health throughout the expedition.

 - Unlimited WiFi Internet in advanced base camp.
 Our focus on technology allows you to stay in touch with home and office via email, text message, and phone at no additional expense.

 - Pre-acclimatization using Hypoxico Altitude Training Systems.
-A four-week rental is included in the expedition price, and use of the system is a requirement for joining our expedition.
+A six-week rental is included in the expedition price, and use of the system is a requirement for joining our expedition.
 Contact us to discuss a more traditional “slow-acclimatization” extension to our Cho Oyu Expedition if preferred.

 Our climb of Cho Oyu begins after arriving in Base Camp (15,750 feet/4,800 meters) via 4wd Landcruisers.
 The drive from Lhasa is a couple of days, but goes through stunning scenery as we move through the Tibetan Plateau.
 We spend a day in Base Camp, organizing equipment to go up the mountain.
 Our pre-acclimatization means this drive and BC time takes only 2-3 days, instead of a week or more.

 With each member pre-acclimatized, we move from Base Camp to Advanced Base Camp (ABC) in one day.
 ABC is actually where we spend most of our time on Cho Oyu and our camp, perched in a glacial moraine at 18,530 feet/5,650 meters, is comfortable and sunny, and is the home of our full Alpenglow infrastructure – heated dining tents, fully stocked kitchen, heated communications and hangout tent, internet access, and much more.